luau-lang/luau/docs/_posts/2021-03-01-luau-recap-february-2021.md

 !["Benchmark vs Lua 5.3"]({{ site.url }}{{ site.baseurl }}/assets/images/luau-recap-february-2021-benchmark.png)

+## Debugger improvements

+Our Luau VM implementation is focused on performance and provides a different API for implementation of debugger tools.
+But it does have its caveats and one of them was inability to debug coroutines (breakpoints/stepping).

+The good news is that we have lifted that limitation and coroutines can now be debugged just like any regular function.
+This can especially help people who use Promise libraries that rely on coroutines internally.

 ## Library changes

 `table` library now has a new method, `clear`, that removes all keys from the table but keeps the internal table capacity.
 When working with large arrays, this can be more efficient than assigning a table to `{}` - the performance gains are similar to that of using `table.create` instead of `{}` *when you expect the number of elements to stay more or less the same*.
 Note that large empty tables still take memory and are a bit slower for garbage collector to process, so use this with caution.